Skip to main content

 Thyroid status affects cardiovascular and metabolic risk because hypothyroidism raises LDL and ApoB and lowers metabolic rate.
 Subclinical hypothyroidism has been linked to higher cardiovascular events in some populations.

 Thyroid optimization fits into a broader longevity plan because thyroid hormone influences nearly every system, including cardiovascular, cognitive, metabolic, and reproductive.
-Optimizing thyroid function unlocks improvements across GER·O·SPAN.
+Optimizing thyroid function produces improvements across GER·O·SPAN.

 Related Intelligence